oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Tools may independently register for enter and exist callbacks for individual API calls, per driver instance.

-* ${t}TracerSetPrologues is used to specify all the enter callbacks
+* ::${t}TracerSetPrologues is used to specify all the enter callbacks
-* ${t}TracerSetEpilogues is used to specify all the exist callbacks
+* ::${t}TracerSetEpilogues is used to specify all the exist callbacks
 * If the value of a callback is nullptr, then it will be ignored.

 The callbacks are defined as a collection of per-API function pointers, with the following parameters: